 - Desserts - use it in a wide variety of dessert recipes including ice cream, cookies, brownies, cupcakes, and pudding.

 - Condiments - give a flavor boost to salad dressings, ketchup, mustard, hummus, or butter by adding ground turmeric.
+Try it in this Pasta Salad with Greek Yogurt Dressing!

 Easy recipes to make with turmeric